-Messi fans might have something to say about their idol being third in this list, especially after the leak of his €555m deal that he’s supposed to earn between 2017 and 2021.
-But then, Messi has been one of the highest earners at Barcelona (roughly US$90m p.a.) for a long time.
+Messi fans might have something to say about their idol being third on this list, especially after the leak of his €555m deal that he supposedly earned between 2017 and 2021.
+But then, Messi had been one of the highest earners at Barcelona (roughly US$90m p.a.) for a long time.

 Messi’s sponsorship deals annually accrue him just north of US$30m annually.
 His major endorsements include the likes of Adidias who has sponsored him since 2006, as well as Pepsi, Lay’s, Gatorade, and Budweiser.
-Because of Barça’s sponsorship deal with KONAMI, Messi currently appears on the cover of Pro Evo Soccer, but has served as the cover star for EA Sports’ FIFA series for four of its instalments (FIFAs 13-16).
+In the past, Messi has also served as the cover star for EA Sports’ FIFA series for four of its instalments (FIFAs 13-16).

 2- Cristiano Ronaldo (US$460 million)

 Cristiano Ronaldo knows how to play football, and Cristiano Ronaldo knows how to shine.
-The Portuguese legend continues to defy the laws of nature as he continues to be one of the best forwards on the planet despite reaching 36 years of age.
+The Portuguese legend continues to defy the laws of nature as he continues to be one of the best forwards on the planet despite being 36 years old.

 Cristiano has invested in a hair transplant clinic in Madrid called Insparya.
 Through his CR7 brand, he also runs a clothing line, a perfume series, multiple beauty products and a chain of fitness centres.
 He has his own museum in his hometown of Madeira, whose international airport is named after him.
 With the biggest followship across all major social media channels, Cristiano Ronaldo’s brand easily bags the spot for one of the biggest for a footballer.